123aswin123/123aswin123.github.io/_posts/2015-03-17-ubuntu-ruby-failed-to-build-gem-native-extension.markdown

 title:  "How to overcome the \"Failed to build gem native extension\" error"
 date:   2015-03-17 15:30:01
 ---
+This is my first dev log post.
+I had decided to blog about my dev-pangs.
 Here is the first roadblock that I encountered since I started this Dev Log.This week our team at [Freshdesk][freshdesk_url] got a brand new Dell Workstation(Intel Xeon 3.30GHzx4 , 16GB and a 1080p 21.5" LED monitor).
 It runs two OSes Windows 8.1 and Ubuntu 14.04.
 This got me excited!!

 I've been using a Mac for the past 10 months and got pretty comfortable with the environment, but still good old ubuntu made me feel at home.